 The “head” part has to do with knowledge or understanding.
 A person can have a good heart or intentions but lack knowledge.
 For example, you may want to live within your means but are challenged when it comes to knowing how to make a budget.
 This principle applies in many areas of marriage and family life.
 Trust grows when each of you shows yourself willing to learn new skills which are important to the overall management of family concerns.
 Likewise, trust in these areas deteriorates when such issues are not addressed.

 Are you too trusting?
 In the previous blog I dealt with the issue of transference and how our difficult experiences in the past can cause trust problems in our present relationships.
-There is a “flip side” to transference which we also need to be aware of because that can cause tremendous heartache also.
+There is a “flip side” to transference related to trusting people which we also need to be aware of because that can cause tremendous heartache also.

 Let’s say you grew up in a family where you could absolutely trust the word and character of your parents.
-And, for argument’s sake, let’s say that you would admit to being a bit gullible or naive about relationships.
+And, for argument’s sake, let’s say that you would admit to being too trusting of some people, a bit gullible or naive about relationships.
 Do you see where I’m going with this?

-How can it be helpful to have your heart broken or be betrayed by a “friend?”
+How can it be helpful to have your heart broken by a sweetheart or be betrayed by a “friend?”
 Hopefully, you will learn that, while you are a trusting and trustworthy person, not everyone is worthy of your trust.
-And by the time you are ready for marriage you will not make the foolish decision of giving your trust and love to someone who can’t reciprocate in kind.
+You will learn that true friendships are very rare and are something to be treasured and honored.
+And being hurt can make you a bit cautious about who you marry; not to give your trust and love to someone who can’t reciprocate in kind.

 Our trust needs to be given to someone who will treat it as a sacred gift.
 But, for this to happen, we must first value our trust and ensure we don’t just throw it at someone out of a “romantic” infatuation and desire to be loved.
 Guard your trust wisely.